PetterJohanssonTilia/MyCreators/README.md

 - Creators share interesting posts
 - The users and Creators interact through comments

-What weighs more fills these needs by:
+My creators fills these needs by:

 - Having a clear and simple navigation bar
 - A simple Creators page which lets the user sort by different creators